sensordeck/atlas-docs/docs/products/05-runtime-investigation.md

 - Power Event
 - Application Behaviour

-Atlas 不在 REF 建立时自动判断其中哪一个是根因。
+Atlas does not automatically determine which of these is the root cause when a REF is created.

 ---

-# 2. REF Intake 与 Admission
+# 2. REF Intake and Admission

-Runtime Investigation 从 REF Intake 开始。
+Runtime Investigation begins with REF Intake.

-Tier 1 根据最终用户、客服、现场人员或系统告警提供的信息建立 REF Ticket。
+Tier 1 creates a REF Ticket based on information provided by end users, customer support, field personnel, or system alerts.

-典型输入包括：
+Typical inputs include:

 - Incident Summary
 - Customer Report